-It’s my favorite day of the week!
-DIY Friday!
-And this week we’re making fresh Christmas wreaths!
-I absolutely love decorating for Chrismas, but this budget can quickly get out of control!
-(Check out my latest blog post on decorating your Christmas mantel Here!)
-Especially considering all the gift buying this season, it’s nice to be able to cut some costs and make your own wreaths for your doors, windows, and mantels.
+Another day, another craft here at the farmhouse life, and today we’re making fresh DIY Christmas wreaths!
+I absolutely love decorating for the Christmas holiday, but the budget can quickly get out of control!
+Especially considering all the gift-buying this holiday season, it’s nice to be able to cut some costs and make your own wreaths for your doors, windows, and mantels.

-Next, wrap your wire around the greenery and the hoop to secure.
-Make sure not to trim the wire after a couple loops.
+Next, wrap your wire around the greenery’s stems and the hoop to secure it.
+Make sure not to trim the wire after a couple of loops.
 It’s important to keep your wire attached to the holder until the very end.
 This makes the process go much faster.

 Finally, just layer and wrap your bunches on top of the branches of the previous bundle.
 This process goes quite quickly.

-I Like to hang my wreaths on all the windows in my main floor rooms, so I use the twine to tie around the wreath and then attach to a tiny nail on my window trim.
+I Like to hang my wreaths on all the windows in my main floor rooms.
+I use ribbon looped around each wreath and then use a nail and attach it to my window trim.

 With white pine, you’ll notice it isn’t going to fall perfectly… But I think there’s beauty in bringing in natural elements from outside.
-They’re beautiful and raw… imperfect!
-This just adds to the fact that they’re fresh.. and not faux.
+They’re beautiful and raw… and imperfect!
+This just adds to the fact that they’re fresh… and not faux.